chriseppstein/chriseppstein.github.com/content/posts/2013-04-22-joining-linkedin.markdown

 they debate which one they will use.

 By all rights, Sass and Compass have accomplished great things.
-If Nathan or I decided to stop working on these projects, moving on to new things, no one would think less of us.
+If Natalie or I decided to stop working on these projects, moving on to new things, no one would think less of us.
 In fact, over the past six months, I have been pondering this exact question.
 Both my job at Caring.com and needs of Sass & Compass have grown to a point where I can